-answer all of the following questions.
-Please note: Data must reflect who are explicitly connected with the program under scrutiny. only those stud lents and f you s elect YES to one of the first four questions, please consider selecting Cat egory 1 for this p orogram.
-1. Is the program unique in the UNC system? □ Yes □No If yes, provide evidence of its distinctive situation occupied by the make sure to explain how your program differs from each of the same 6-digit CIP in the UNC system.
-If no, explain why the program should not be restructured through within another department/scaled back to a minor or concentration. other programs with the 2.
-Is the program central to the institutional mission? □ Yes □No If yes, explain the distinctive situation occupied by the program.
-If no, explain why the program should not be restructured through within another department/scaled back to a minor or concentratio • • 3.
-Is this program serving a profession with a critical employment shortage of employment experience high turn-over? ge in NC or does □ Yes this field □ No If yes, please provide evidence that the program is linked to a cri profession experiences high turn-over in the labor market (e.g., NCS Loans for Services Approved Education Programs, Burning Glass, NC etc.).
-EAA Forgivable E ducation 4.
-Is the majority of your program cost (over 75%) supported by external funding? □ Yes □No If yes, please describe.
-5. Are the majority of program credit hours associated with requirement majors on campus, or serve as curricular options within interdisciplinar y curricular struc tures?
-If yes, explain why the program cannot be integrated within anot. ☐ Yes her department ☐ No or scaled back to a minor or eliminated.
+Please answer all of the following questions and note: Data must reflect only those students and faculty who are explicitly connected with the program under scrutiny.

+If you select YES to one of the first four questions, please consider selecting Category 1 for this program.

+- 1. Is the program unique in the UNC system? - If yes, provide evidence of its distinctive situation occupied by the program.
+If appropriate, make sure to explain how your program differs from each of the other programs with the same 6-digit CIP in the UNC system. - If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued. - 2.
+Is the program central to the institutional mission? - If yes, explain the distinctive situation occupied by the program. - If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued. - 3.
+Is this program serving a profession with a critical employment shortage in N.C. or does this field of employment experience high turn-over? □ Yes □ No - If yes, please provide evidence that the program is linked to a critical shortage or that the profession experiences high turn-over in the labor market (e.g., NCSEAA Forgivable Education Loans for Services Approved Education Programs, Burning Glass, N.C.
+Commerce Department, etc.). - 4.
+Is the majority of your program cost (over 75%) supported by external funding?

+- If yes, please describe. - 5.
+Are the majority of program credit hours associated with requirements in or gateways to other majors on campus, or serve as curricular options within interdisciplinary curricular structures?

+• If yes, explain why the program cannot be integrated within another department or scaled back to a minor or eliminated.